A soulful creation between Uniqwa Collections & PV Pottery

 “From the moment our guests arrive at Uniqwa, we want them to experience what Uniqwa is all about; not just with our furniture but the very essence of our brand, to be present and in the moment” Andrea, our Brand Director says.

 “Uniqwa is all about awakening your senses; as you enter our showroom you emerge yourself in the experience where our designs blends with an aroma of essentials oil candles and the flavour of Byron Bay coffee beans.
 We invite our clients and guests to enjoy a freshly made coffee or tea in our new handcrafted Uniqwa signature mugs," she adds.

-Porsche Victoria; the talented maker behind our new mugs
+Porsche Victoria; the talented maker

 Traditionally drawn to creating ceramics that are perfectly cylindrical through the wheel-throwing process, creating a more “organic” approach was a new method for Porsche.

 “[The wheel-throwing process is when the] wheel spins in a circle, so you end up making these forms that are very even and uniform.
 That was the fun thing about this collaboration for me, [the organic shape] pushed me outside of my comfort zone,” she says.

 Inspired by her surroundings, Porsche has always been drawn to nature having grown up in a small Canadian town with an abundance of forest, lakes and hills.
 These days, she resides

 in the Tweed Coast with her husband and children, with incredible views extending to the ocean.